fuglaro/Thumby-Website/docs/Blockly/Simplest-Game.md

 This looks pretty cool, but it could be a lot more **fun**.
 Games are most fun where there is some kind of challenge!
 Games usually have some kind of *goal* that takes effort or skill to achieve.

-Let's make the *goal* be making the "^" symbol move as fast as possible, but let's make the *challange* that it only goes faster when the button is hit exactly when the "^" symbol is underneath the "X" symbol, and if the button is hit at any other time, it goes back to its original slow speed!
+Let's make the *goal* be making the "^" symbol move as fast as possible, but let's make the *challenge* that it only goes faster when the button is hit exactly when the "^" symbol is underneath the "X" symbol, and if the button is hit at any other time, it goes back to its original slow speed!

 To do this, we can leave it always increasing the speed when the button is hit, but if the button is hit when it is in the wrong position, we reset the FPS back to 1 frame per second: